awetomaton/VISTA/readme.md

 ### Data Manager Panel
 - Tabbed interface for managing Imagery, Tracks, and Detections
 - Bulk property editing (visibility, colors, markers, sizes, line thickness)
+- **Label assignment and filtering**: Apply labels to tracks/detections and filter by label
 - Column filtering and sorting for tracks and detections
 - Real-time updates synchronized with visualization
 - Track editing with complete track toggle